Results for: passwords

 You’ve decided to take the next step in making sure your data stays secure.
 Discover how to use data encryption to protect files, folders, and Office documents in Windows 10.

 One of the most important ways to ensure that your online interactions are safe and secure is to protect your passwords.
 The good news is that protecting your passwords is in your control—you just need to create strong passwords and then keep them secret.
+Follow this advice to help keep your passwords out of the wrong hands.

 Password saving is on by default in Internet Explorer, but here's how to turn on or off password saving: In Internet Explorer, select the Tools button , and then select Internet options.
 On the Content tab, under AutoComplete, select Settings.
 Select the User names and passwords on forms check box, and then select OK.